 Figure 16.
-Areal view of methane mixing ratio for a clockwise 18-hours timeseries steady-state methane release ~1 grid point west from the rover location.
+Areal view of methane mixing ratio for a clockwise 18-hours timeseries steady-state methane release ~1 grid point west from the rover location (~X=40;~Y=20).
 The methane started to be steady state released at 0500 LMST the sol before.
 During nighttime the downslope winds from rims and Mt.
 Sharp converge and constrain methane at the very bottom of the crater, persisting and becoming trapped for longer period close to the point where it is released.
+X-Y axis labels stands for distance in km.

 The atmospheric circulation at Gale crater is strongly 3-D, not just 1-D or 2-D, and any scenario describing the transport of methane must recognize this dimensionality.
-The source location of methane emission cannot be determined by simply looking , and variations of methane concentration cannot be determined by simply considering 1-D vertical mixing based on PBL height.
+The source location of methane emission cannot be determined by simply looking 2-D dispersion, and variations of methane concentration cannot be determined by simply considering 1-D vertical mixing based on PBL height.
 Further, because of the complexity of the circulation, the local horizontal (2-D) wind speed and direction at the rover location may not be representative of the larger prevailing wind, which is extremely 3-D. Horizontal and not just vertical mixing should be taken into account when studying atmospheric methane circulation.
-Alsoand as previously mentioned, gases released in the crater could become trapped in the lowest portion of the crater basin due to the very cold and dense air mass that would be resistant to mixing with air above helping to the converging downslope winds to contain methane close to the release area.
+Also, and as previously mentioned, gases released in the crater could become trapped in the lowest portion of the crater basin due to the very cold and dense air mass that would be resistant to mixing with air above helping to the converging downslope winds to contain methane close to the release area.
 A shallow, stable, methane rich air mass can be easily flushed away by horizontal winds, as demonstrated for Ls 270.
 Further, because of the complexity of the circulation, the local wind at the rover location may not be representative of the larger prevailing wind.
 Consequently, trying to determine the source location of methane based only on REMS horizontal wind estimates at the time of the TLS-SAM measurements or trying to explain a putative suppressed mixing with a PBL suppression (1-D) is a potentially dubious proposition.

 5 Conclusions

-he circulations in Gale Crater are extremely complex and local meteorology plays a major role esoscale model well suited to study evolution, transport and mixing of methane from potential source locations using tracers.
+The circulations in Gale Crater are extremely complex and local meteorology plays a major role hence it is very difficult to explain the TLS-SAM measurements using global scale photochemical models with global transport.
+Mesoscale models such as the MRAMS are well suited to study evolution, transport and mixing of methane from potential source locations using tracers.

-The release should be inside Gale crater because otherwise, even if it is very large in size and magnitude like M09 emission, it will eventually be mixed and dispersed and can not keep the values elevated for ~200 sols [Mischna et al. 2011].
+TLS-SAM observed a methane peak of ~200 sols (Figure 2).
+The release of that methane should be inside Gale crater because otherwise, even if it is very large in size and magnitude like M09 emission, it will eventually be mixed and dispersed and can not keep the values elevated for ~200 sols [Mischna et al. 2011].
 These large releases outside Gale crater even so often and their dispersion would result in average global values in excess of the background TLS-SAM value after mixing (something not observed), unless an unknown rapid destruction mechanism is invoked, like the ones described in the introduction section (e.g. dust electrochemistry and wind eroding surface quartz grains).
-If it is a small release outside the crater, even if it is continuous, we know from our modeling results that it diffuses away very quickly with distance, so that it becomes nearly impossible to measure high values in the crater.
+If it is a small release outside the crater, even if it is continuous, we know from our modeling results that it diffuses away very quickly with distance, so that it becomes nearly impossible to measure high values (>1 ppbv) in the crater.